sheikhevan/site/src/pages/writings/what-tech-do-i-use.md

 # Miscellaneous
 I have a Trezor Safe 3 for my cryptocurrency (mainly BTC and XMR).
 I also have several cheap desktop computers that I use as servers for my homelab, as well as just storage because I am kind of a data hoarder.
+For listening to things, I use Bose QC45 headphones.